Maxolotikashvili/Blink/README.md

-Fast, lightweight chat application built on Angular 19 and Python
+Fast, lightweight chat application built on Angular 19 and Python fastapi